I received an MA in Mathematics

 My research interests include volunteer computing, distributed systems,

-multimedia systems, computer graphics, and computer music.
+operating systems, multimedia systems, computer graphics, and computer music.

-He is also involved in technology for
+I'm also involved in creating technology for

 In 1993-95 I worked on the Sonic System,

-the first distributed system for audio editing
+the first distributed system for digital audio editing;

 a programming language for computer music.